mapado/cropy/README.rst

 First started with the approch of this publication but seems a bit complex and slow (http://research.microsoft.com/en-us/um/people/jiansun/papers/SalientDetection_CVPR07.pdf).

-aptcrop uses entropy information to identify slices of the image with less informations.
+cropy uses entropy information to identify slices of the image with less informations.

 Usage